Chapter 2.105

 c.
 Other Obsolete Records.
 If other records are considered obsolete, the above noted legal custodians may destroy them at any time seven years after the record was made, unless another period has been set by statute and then only after such period, or unless a shorter time period has been fixed by the State Public Records and Forms Board pursuant to Wis.
 Stat. § 16.61(3)(e) and then only after that shorter time period.
 No assessment roll containing forest crop acreage in the Town of East Troy may be destroyed without prior approval of the Department of Revenue.

 4. Taped Records of Meetings.
-The Town Board of the Town of East Troy, any committee, commission, agency, authority, or any other special governmental units of the Town of East Troy and their officers, their employees and their agents of the same, may destroy any taped records of any public meeting of the aforesaid no sooner than 90 days after the public meeting minutes have been approved by the appropriate governmental unit if the purpose of the tape recording was to make and maintain minutes of the public meeting.
+The Town Board of the Town of East Troy, any committee, commission, agency, authority, or any other special governmental units of the Town of East Troy and their officers, their employees and their agents of the same, may destroy any taped audio or video records of any public meeting of the aforesaid no sooner than 90 days after the public meeting minutes have been approved by the appropriate governmental unit if the audio or video, or both, were used to make and maintain minutes of the public meeting.
+If the audio or video recordings are not used in the preparation of the public meeting minutes, the audio tape and/or video recording must be retained, and the custodians may not destroy the record for seven years in accordance with the provision of subsection (3) of this section.

 5. Authority.
 The Town of East Troy, Walworth County, Wisconsin, has the specific authority under Wis.
 Stat. §§ 19.21(4) and 60.83 to manage and destroy obsolete public records in possession of the Town of East Troy.

 6. Municipal Court Records.
 Municipal Court records are scheduled for retention and destruction by Wisconsin Supreme Court Rule 72.
 Wisconsin Supreme Court Rule 72 specifies the retention period for court records in the municipal court of five years.
 (Ord.
+2023-1 § 1; Ord.
 2019-7 § 1.
 2008 code § 1.21(7))

 2.105.080 Preservation through microfilm.